ChimeraTK/DeviceAccess/doc/spec_dataValidityPropagation.md

 * 4.2 The ThreadedFanOut does not propagate the data validity
 * 4.3 The ConsumingFanOut does not propagate the data validity
 * 4.4 The TriggerFanOut does not propagate data validity (not even the way an ApplicationModule does)

-### Comments

-* To 4.1.2: The alternative implementation to add a data validity flag to the write() function is not a good solution because it does not work with writeAll().